hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

-- Private Network Monitoring (PNM)
+- Stealhwatch Cloud Private Network Monitoring (PNM)
   - provide visibility and threat detection for the on-premises network
   - deliver from the cloud as a SaaS solution
   - prefer SaaS products and desire better awareness and security in their on-premises environments w/ less capital expenditure and operational overhead
-  - deploy lightweight software in a virtual machine or server that can consume a variety of native sources of telemetry or extract metadata from network packet flow
+  - deploy <span style="color: #bb6600">lightweight software</span> in a virtual machine or server that can consume a variety of native sources of telemetry or extract metadata from network packet flow
   - encrypt this metadata and sends it to the Stealthwatch Cloud analytics platform for analysis
   - consume <span style="color: #bb6600">metadata only</span>, packet payloads never retained or transferred outside the network
   - solution to extract metadata from network packet flow while ensuring that payloads are not retained or transferred outside the network winthin an organization provides visibility and to identify active threats in its network using a VM: <span style="color: #bb6600">Stealthwatch Cloud PNM</span>